 A mountain bike or a city bike, a road bike or a cruiser?
 How to buy a bike?
-There are so many bicycle types, but which one should you choose?
+There are so many bicycle types in 2021, but which one should you choose?
 How many gears?
 With or without accessories?
 What price range to consider?
 Learn the answers to these questions and what kind of bike to choose below.

 Let’s begin with the most popular types of bikes that you should first consider when buying a new bike.
 The chances are that one of these five bike types will suit your needs perfectly.
 These include mountain bikes, road bikes, hybrid bikes, city bikes, and kids bikes.
 Let’s find out more about their characteristics and uses.